Art as prayer.

 Art to enliven and inspire…

-Whether to serve as a beacon of healing and energy for someone challenged with illness, a commemorative connection to a lost loved one, a herald for personal transformation, or a celebration of life, each Soul Sanctuary Medicine Painting commission is created in an intuitive process that includes meditation, healing invocations, and prayer, and incorporates powerful imagery, symbols, intentions, and colors that are meaningful to the individual for whom it is designed.
+Whether as a beacon of healing for someone challenged with serious illness, a commemorative connection to a departed loved one, a herald for personal transformation, or a celebration of life, each Soul Sanctuary Medicine Painting is created in an intuitive process directly invoking powerful, supportive energies and incorporating imagery, symbols, intentions, and colors selected by the individual for whom it is designed.

 A Soul Sanctuary Medicine Painting in your home, office, or healing facility provides: